Vicksburg, Mississippi: Loss of Mississippi access and commercial status

-Because of Vicksburg's location on the Mississippi River, it built extensive trade from the prodigious steamboat traffic in the 19th century.
+Because of Vicksburg's location on the Mississippi River, it built extensive trade from the steamboat traffic in the 19th century.
 It shipped out cotton coming to it from surrounding counties and was a major trading city in West Central Mississippi.

 However, in 1876, a Mississippi River flood cut off the large meander next to Vicksburg through the De Soto Point, which changed the Mississippi River's course away from the city.
 Vicksburg only retained access to an oxbow lake formed from the old channel of the river, which effectively isolated the city from accessing the Mississippi riverfront.
 The city's economy suffered greatly due to the lack of a functional river port; Vicksburg would not be a river town again until the completion of the Yazoo Diversion Canal in 1903 by the U.S. Army Corps of Engineers.

 Political and racial unrest after Civil War

 In the first few years after the Civil War, white Confederate veterans developed the Ku Klux Klan, beginning in Tennessee; it had chapters throughout the South and attacked freedmen and their supporters.
 It was suppressed about 1870.
 By the mid-1870s, new white paramilitary groups had arisen in the Deep South, including the Red Shirts in Mississippi, as whites struggled to regain political and social power over the black majority.
 Elections were marked by violence and fraud as white Democrats worked to suppress black Republican voting.

 In August 1874, a black sheriff, Peter Crosby, was elected in Vicksburg.
 Letters by a white planter, Batchelor, detail the preparations of whites for what he described as a "race war," including acquisition of the newest Winchester guns.
 On December 7, 1874, white men disrupted a black Republican meeting celebrating Crosby's victory and held him in custody before running him out of town.
 He advised blacks from rural areas to return home; along the way, some were attacked by armed whites.
 During the next several days, armed white mobs swept through black areas, killing other men at home or out in the fields, in what would come to be known as the Vicksburg massacre.
 Sources differ as to total fatalities, with 29–50 blacks and 2 whites reported dead at the time.
 Twenty-first-century historian Emilye Crosby estimates that 300 blacks were killed in the city and the surrounding area of Claiborne County, Mississippi.
 The Red Shirts were active in Vicksburg and other Mississippi areas, and black pleas to the federal government for protection were not met.